tigera/docs/calico-enterprise/networking/web-application-firewall.mdx

   condition: gt
 ```

-Apply the YAML configuration to your cluster using standard `kubectl apply -f test-demo-alert.yaml`
+Apply the YAML to your cluster using: `kubectl apply -f test-demo-alert.yaml`

-Now, once SQL Injection attack specifically rule ID 942100 is detected this shall trigger a global alert in the UI.
+Now if a SQL Injection attack is detected for rule ID 942100, you will see the global alert in Manager UI, Activity, Alerts.